anastassia-b/machine-learning/lecture-notes.md

 Sigmoid gives a value of zero to 1.
 Alternative Hyperbolic Function (from -1 to 1) when we get to long short term memory.

 Any Boolean function can be represented by a single layer of many inputs.
-Because it’s like a lot of Ands and an OR
+Because it’s like a lot of Ands and an OR.

 50-100 convolutional neural layers for distinguishing tons of types of things.
 Just between cats and dogs could be 1 hidden layer with like 512 input variables.